tomerfiliba/microactor/README.rst

 * Business logic is not spread over many places

+* Simpler, in-code state machines ("code flow is the state machine")

 * More compact code: No need for callbacks, factory classes, or multiple inheritance schemes